Skip to main content

 Why didn’t I receive a distribution?

-If you withdraw your entire balance in a Spaceship Voyager portfolio before the annual distribution calculation date, you will not receive a distribution.
+If you withdraw your entire balance in a Spaceship Voyager portfolio before the annual distribution calculation date (typically on or around 30 June each year), you will not receive a distribution.

 However, because dividends are treated as income by the Spaceship Voyager portfolios, they are reinvested in the portfolio and this is reflected in the unit price.